Get 50% Discount Offer 26 Days

 1. Your Local Environment Doesn’t Have an SSL Certificate

 If you’re using a local environment such as MAMP, you likely don’t have a certificate for your site.
-This should be the first step in your troubleshooting, as it’s probably the cause of your issue.
+It should be your first troubleshooting step, as it is likely the cause of the issue

-Your Local Environment Doesn’t Have an SSL Certificate
+Your Local Environment Doesn’t Have an SSL Certificate, This Site Can't Provide a Secure Connection

-If you’re looking for a powerful local development tool that includes automatic SSL certificates for all sites, check out DevKinsta.
+DevKinsta is a powerful local development tool with everything from automatic SSL certificates for all sites.

 2. Outdated SSL Caches in the Browser

-This is one of the more popular causes.
-Web browsers store SSL certificates in a cache, much like other data, to speed up the https connection process.
+It is one of the most common causes.
+Web browsers save SSL certificates in a cache, similar to how they store other types of data, to speed up the https connection process.

 Outdated SSL Caches in the Browser

-However, if your SSL certificate changes and the browser is still loading an older, cached version, it can cause this error to pop up.
+However, if, instead, your SSL certificate changes and the browser is still loading an old cached version, you’ll get this error.

 3. Incorrect Time and Date Settings on Your Computer